 11) Don’t forget to warm up – warming up will prevent injuries by giving your muscles time to prepare for the upcoming workout.

 12) Use the proper form for every exercise – excellent form prevents injuries and allows you to lift more weight than poor form.
 Bad habits and careless training lead to injuries.
-Never sacrifice form for a heavyweight is pointless if you do it with poor form.
+Never sacrificing form for a heavyweight is pointless if you do it with poor form.
 Also, use a weightlifting belt.

-13) Limit the number of exercises per muscle group – doing too much leads to fatigue and slows your results.
+13) Limit the number of exercises per muscle group – doing too many leads to fatigue and slows your results.
 If you don’t have enough energy left to do your workout correctly, it is better to skip it and rest to perform your next training.

 14) Train muscles that are lagging first.
 Also, this will give them extra attention, making them grow faster.

 15) Use forced reps now and then – your workout partner should help you.
 Don’t perform workouts over three times per week.
 Training each muscle group two or three times per week is enough for optimal growth.

-15) Train legs twice a week – your lower-body muscles are big, requiring more time to recover.
+15) Train legs twice a week – your lower-body muscles are enormous, requiring more time to recover.
 Rest longer between workouts – your muscles need time to grow, so don’t train them until they fully recover.